hosseinishr/ShareBikeDemandPrediction/README.md

 - dependent variable: 'cnt' or the target variable
 - independent variable: the rest of the variables (features)
 - No duplicated rows were observed.
+- Some of the columns that were not needed for the analysis and model building were dropped ('instant', 'dteday', 'casual', 'registered').

 ### EDA
 For EDA of the categorical columns, the unique values of the column were found and then were replaced with the expressions advised in the data dictionary file.